Online Banking (Canadian Bank Account)

 Students should contact Student Central prior to making any changes to their registration status as it may affect their funding amounts: firstname.lastname@example.org

-Students who have OSAP (Ontario Student Assistance), have their full fees covered, and have their confirmed funds (Notice of Assessment) by the Payment Due Date, will have their payment automatically deferred to September (and/or January) when funds are disbursed by the government.
+Students who have OSAP (Ontario Student Assistance), have their full fees covered, and have their confirmed funds (Notice of Assessment) by the Payment Due Date, will have their payment automatically deferred to when funds are disbursed by the government.
+This would be a deferral to September and/or January for the Fall-Winter session, or by May, July, or August (depends on application criteria) for the Spring-Summer session .

 Please click here for more information on: Sponsorships